ScorexFoundation/sigmastate-interpreter/docs/Costing.md

   def dataSize: Long  // the size estimation of the value in bytes }
 ```
-Every costed value `valC: Costed[T]` is a container for the value along with additional data to
+Every costed value `valC: Costed[T]` is a container of the value along with additional data to
 represent cost and size (costing information, costing properties).

 Note, that `cost` and `dataSize` are independent parameters because some _costed_ values may have